Royal Assent

 Royal Assent is the formal mechanism by which the Sovereign approves an Act of Parliament, converting it from a bill passed by both Houses into statute law.
 In practice, Royal Assent has not been withheld since 1708 and is granted either in person at a ceremonial session of Parliament or, more commonly today, through written notification under the Royal Assent Act 1967.

 The date of Royal Assent is legally significant because it marks the commencement point for many statutory obligations.
-In the case of the Representation of the People Bill, the 30-day window within which parties must return unlawful Cryptocurrency donations runs from the moment Royal Assent is granted, making the timing of the bill's passage through Parliament directly relevant to compliance ahead of the May 2026 elections.
+In the case of the Representation of the People Bill, the 30-day window within which parties must return unlawful Cryptocurrency donations runs from the moment Royal Assent is granted, making the timing of the bill's passage directly relevant to compliance ahead of the May 2026 elections.
+Parliament prorogued on 29 April 2026 with the RPA Bill excluded from the four-bill wash-up programme; the bill accordingly failed to receive Royal Assent before polling day.